wasmerio/wasmer.io/_posts/wasmer-and-trademarks.md

 In our latest Hacker News announcement, there were some comments and understandable concerns about the fact we, Wasmer, a VC-backed corporation, attempted to trademark the name of a non-profit organization, specifically WebAssembly.
 This must appear to be at best an extremely misjudged idea, and at worst a predatory act of corporate aggression.
 There are only some incomplete clues scattered around the Internet as to what Wasmer’s motivations were, so it is ample time we made a more formal and complete public account.

-We actively decided to wait sometime to heal and portray the situation so the conversation remain productive for Wasmer and the WebAssembly ecosystem as a whole.
+We intentionally decided to wait some time in order to heal and portray the situation, so that the conversation remains productive for Wasmer and the WebAssembly ecosystem as a whole.
 We now believe is a good time to share the story.

-Let’s start from the beginning... why apply for any trademark at all?
+Let’s start from the beginning.
+Why apply for any trademark at all?

 ## The Bytecode Alliance